software-students-spring2025/1-specification-exercise-team-awesome/README.md

 A little exercise to get started with the specification phase of the software development lifecycle.
 See the [instructions](instructions.md) for more detail.

-## Habit Tracker & Reminder App
+## **HabitMinder** - Habit Tracker & Reminder App

-The Habit Tracker & Reminder app is a simple, privacy-focused tool designed for busy individuals, students, and self-improvement enthusiasts.
+**HabitMinder** is the Habit Tracker & Reminder app.
+It is a simple, privacy-focused tool designed for busy individuals, students, and self-improvement enthusiasts.
 It enables users to quickly create and manage habits, receive timely local notifications, and track progress through visual cues like streaks and calendar views.
 Optional social accountability features allow friends to share in the journey—all while keeping data stored locally to ensure a frictionless, secure experience.